tensorflow/tfjs-examples/chrome-extension/README.md

 yarn build
 ```

 To install the unpacked extension in chrome, follow the [instructions here](https://developer.chrome.com/extensions/getstarted).
 Briefly, navigate to `chrome://extensions`, make sure that the `Developer mode` switch is turned on in the upper right, and click `Load Unpacked`.
-Then select the appropriate directory.
+Then select the appropriate directory (the `dist` directory containing `manifest.json`);

 If it worked you should see an icon for the `TF.js mobilenet` Chrome extension.